prometheusresearch-archive/react-forms/docs/index.rst

 React Forms library provides a set of tools for React_ to handle form rendering and validation.

-The basic example which allows you to create pretty complex form with repeated fieldsets looks like:
+The basic example which allows you to create a form with nested fieldsets and repeated fieldsets looks like:

 .. jsx::
   :hidesource: